tweag/python-monorepo-example/2017-05-24-typing-nix.md

   (a list of derivations)

-- The result of the function is the result of the derivation built-in, which is of type derivation^[Which in reality is just a special record type], so the return type `σ` will be `derivation`.
+- The result of the function is the result of the derivation built-in, which is of type derivation (which in reality is just a special record type), so the return type `σ` will be `derivation`.

 All this put together, we got that the expression has type: